miguelfrde/sodascript/CONTRIBUTING.md

 ```$ git push -f origin <your-feature-name>```

-Don't forget to do `$ git pull` before editing anything, so that you are always working on the latest version.
+Don't forget to do `$ git pull --rebase` before editing anything, so that you are always working on the latest version.

 If you are working on a branch that is behind master, do `$ git rebase -i master` to integrate changes from master into the branch you are working.
 Note: you may need to solve merge conflicts if this happens.